 How is the vagus nerve influencing my health?

 In 1921, a German physiologist first discovered that stimulating the vagus nerve caused the heart rate to slow down by triggering the release of a substance he called Vagusstoff (vagus substance).
 It was later discovered that this substance was actually acetylcholine—an important neurotransmitter in our nervous system.
 Since then, researchers have discovered a lot more about the vagus nerve and the role it plays in quite a few different diseases and important systems in the body.
 For example, electrical stimulation of this nerve has been shown to reduce the rate of epileptic seizures and help with depressive symptoms.
-Vagal tone—or how strong your vagus nerve is—can be connected to inflammation, immune system regulation, metabolism, and emotional regulation, which we can all agree are pretty important.
+Vagal tone—or how strong your vagus nerve is—can be connected to inflammation, immune system regulation, metabolism1, and emotional regulation2, which we can all agree are pretty important.

 So what does the vagus nerve mean for mental health?
-Low vagal tone is associated with poor emotional and attentional regulation, inflammation, depression, and is even used as a measurement for a person's sensitivity to stress.
+Low vagal tone is associated3 with poor emotional and attentional regulation, inflammation, depression, and is even used as a measurement for a person's sensitivity to stress.
 Meanwhile, a healthy vagal tone is associated with the opposite: positive emotions and psychological balance.
 Some studies have even shown that increasing vagal tone could be helpful in treating addiction and certain cravings.
 Knowing this, it might be time—in honor of Mental Health Month—for all of us to study up on this very important part of the body.

 Can I strengthen my vagus nerve on my own?